Beyond the Galaxy (1999, 65.37) ****/TTTT½Beyond the Galaxy

 Space-Disco (1978 Original)

-'Cosmic' Klaus Hoffmann-Hoock is a veteran of the electronic music scene, spending most of the '80s leading Mind Over Matter, who produced several albums, all bursting with Mellotron.
-In fact, at one time or another, Klaus has owned at least 26 different 'Trons, of all models, although he now, unbelievably, owns none, preferring his multi-sampled 'Megatron'.
-However, his first album as Cosmic Hoffmann (that's very apt, Klaus!) features The Real Thing, with a nice picture on the back of him playing an M400.
+'Cosmic' Klaus Hoffmann-Hoock (1951-2017) was a veteran of the electronic music scene, spending most of the '80s leading Mind Over Matter, who produced several albums, all bursting with Mellotron.
+In fact, at one time or another, Klaus has owned at least twenty-six different Mellotrons, of all models, although, later in his career, he owned none, preferring his multi-sampled 'Megatron'.
+However, his first album as Cosmic Hoffmann features The Real Thing, with a nice picture on the back of him playing an M400.

 There's Mellotron all over the thing, of course.
-The lengthy title track doesn't feature any until about 12 minutes in, when the strings swell up in the loud section in their usual majestic fashion, carrying on into the subsequent lull.
-The Gate Of Lahore Part 1 is a gentle, rhythmless piece, with swathes of strings and flutes all over it, and Part 2 has some quite unique echoed strings that I haven't heard anyone else do in quite the same way.
+The lengthy title track doesn't feature any until about twelve minutes in, when the strings swell up in the loud section in their usual majestic fashion, carrying on into the subsequent lull.
+The Gate Of Lahore Part 1 is a gentle, rhythmless piece, swathes of strings and flutes all over, while Part 2 has some quite unique echoed strings that I haven't heard anyone else do in quite the same way.
 Howling Wolves is a more rhythmic piece, though slower than Beyond The Galaxy, with not only the rather ubiquitous strings, but some nice phased choir, too.
-Wanderers Of Time is the other lengthy piece contained herein, and is again relaxed and drifting, pretty much evoking its title in music, with loads more strings and the odd burst of flute chording.
+Wanderers Of Time is the other lengthy piece contained herein and is, again, relaxed and drifting, pretty much evoking its title in music, with loads more strings and the odd burst of flute chording.

 2010's Astral Journey was recorded 'between the '70s and the '90s', giving us little idea of when individual tracks may have been laid down.
 The music veers towards the lighter end of the genre, a nice touch being Javier Martinez' Rhodes on the jaunty Spaceflight, an instrument rarely heard in electronic music.
 Klaus' Mellotrons are all over the album, with choirs and strings on The Call Of Gullu, echoed flute melodies and strings all over Medusa's Hair, strings on Galactic Opera, rich, layered choirs on Orbiting Neptune and heavily phased string chords on Supernova, making this one of the more Mellotron-heavy of Klaus' archive releases.